Fall in Love with Portsmouth, New Hampshire this Winter

-Portsmouth, New Hampshire has long been known as a summer destination, with its proximity to the ocean, gorgeous public parks, and bustling downtown, but did you know that there are oodles of things to do in Portsmouth, NH in the winter?
+Portsmouth has long been known as a summer destination, with its proximity to the ocean, gorgeous public parks, and vibrant downtown, but winter in this magical city is a secret worth sharing.

 Sure, you have to bundle up, but there are numerous benefits to visiting this historic seaport in the off-season.